serg-the-engineer/postureassistant/README.md

 ## ✨ Key Features

 *   **Real-time Monitoring:** Tracks your head position using a webcam at a low FPS to conserve resources.
-*   **Smart Notifications:** The app will only send a desktop notification if you've been sitting incorrectly for a prolonged time.
+*   **Smart Notifications:** The app can start blinking with icon status in unobtrusive way firstly, and send notification with sound after a while.
+Timer is configurable.
 *   **Statistics:** View your daily statistics in a pie chart to see how long you've maintained a correct posture.
 *   **Background Operation:** The application minimizes to the system tray and stays out of your way.